Concussion Therapy at Performance Therapy Services

 When is it safe to return to sports after a concussion?

 If an athlete suffers a second concussion while recovering from a previous one, the risk of severe damage is greatly increased.
-Because of this, and due to the fact that it is difficult to recognize the symptoms of a concussion, the decision for an athlete to return to play should only be made by a qualified professional.
+Because of this, and that it is difficult to recognize the symptoms of a concussion, the decision for an athlete to return to play should only be made by a qualified professional.

 Every state in the United States has enacted a “Return to Play” law pertaining to concussions and head injuries in youth athletes in middle school, junior high, and high school.
 These laws vary from state to state, but all include a combination of the following requirements when an athlete has experienced a concussion: